-Bosnia: Lawsuits and complaints pile up against planned Bosnia and Herzegovina coal power plants17.
-October 2016. / SEE Energy News
+Bosnia: Lawsuits and complaints pile up against planned Bosnia and Herzegovina coal power plants, SEE Energy News

 Sarajevo-based environmental watchdog Ekotim has submitted on Friday (October 14) an official complaint to the Energy Community dispute settlement mechanism due to lax pollution limits for a new Chinese-backed 450 MW unit at the Tuzla coal power plant in Bosnia and Herzegovina.